 They know a deal is never secured until the signature is on the dotted line.
 Therefore, they keep on qualifying throughout the entire sales process.
 The earlier you start asking these questions, the more time you give yourself to address these issues so that you can stick to your timeline.

-While asking questions to qualify deals for the most successful sales people is as simple as asking “How are you?” to a friend, for many people it often feels more like “Do you have information that would bury my deal with you?”.
+While asking questions to qualify deals for most successful salespeople is as simple as asking “How are you?” to a friend, for many people it often feels more like “Do you have information that would bury my deal with you?”.
 Why is this so?

 This is because we are afraid of consequences like hearing a “No”.
-However, asking these qualifying questions naturally reveals the truth and helps you get to the bottom of any issue.
+However, asking these questions to qualify deals naturally reveals the truth and helps you get to the bottom of any issue.
 Honestly, isn’t it better to know a potential “No” upfront and have time to address it and turn it to a “Yes”?

 With the iSEEit Opportunity Management Tool, you will get the tools to assess the “Watermelon Deals”.
 This allows you to slice and dice your sales process by going through it step by step.

 By asking the right qualifying questions, red flags are quickly identified and visualized in insightful reports through visual indicators (traffic light colors).
 This gives you full clarity on which deals are green and which aren’t, allowing you to plan your next steps accordingly.